UK's Johnson meets Iran president as he lobbies for jailed aid worker

 The Thomson Reuters Foundation is a charity organisation that is independent of Thomson Reuters and operates independently of Reuters News.
 It says Zaghari-Ratcliffe had been on holiday and had not been teaching journalism in Iran.

-Reporting by Dubai newsroom and Elizabeth Piper in London; Editing by Keith Weir
+Zaghari-Ratcliffe has been told she will appear in court on Sunday, Dec.
+10, her husband Richard has said.
+(Reporting by Dubai newsroom and Elizabeth Piper in London; Editing by Keith Weir)